View all newsletters

 Top Suite: The Whitehall Wing

-Raffles at The OWO’s signature suite are each named for a historical British figure, from Haldane Suite, which references Lord Richard Burdon Haldane who was Britain’s first Secretary of State for War to have his office in the Old War Office, to the Lamb Suite, which honors Christian Lamb – a Wren Plotting Officer who worked on the World War II D Day landings from Whitehall.
-(Lamb, now aged 103, recently made a visit to the hotel to see her namesake suite in person.)
+Raffles at The OWO’s signature suite are each named for a historical British figure, from Haldane Suite, which references Lord Richard Burdon Haldane who was Britain’s first Secretary of State for War to have his office in the Old War Office, to the Lamb Suite, which honors Christina Lamb – a Wren Plotting Officer who worked on the World War II D Day landings from Whitehall.
+(Lamb, now aged 103, made a visit to the hotel to see her namesake suite in person.)

 The very top key, however, is the Whitehall Wing – a vast, sprawling set of rooms that occupies the entire west wing of the building.
 Accommodating up to 12 guests, the apartment spans six unique suites designed by the late French architect Thierry Despont.
 Expect marble bathrooms, wooden paneling and floor-to-ceiling windows revealing views of the London skyline.